 Obedience to meditating on God’s Word will bring success in your life.

 Meditation for the beginner should be in a quiet place, set aside consecrated to the most important person in your life, Jesus Christ.
 I usually begin my mornings in my special chair in my prayer room.
 There I sit quietly before the Lord and WAIT.
 Here, I am surrounded by books, my Bible, pen and paper listening with my mind focused on God alone.

 - Concentrate and Ponder.
-The attitude of your body, mind, heart and spirit is to concentrate on Jesus.
+The attitude of your body, mind, heart, and spirit is to concentrate on Jesus.
 If your focus is on the struggle or situation it’s in the wrong place.
 Meditating on God’s Word requires focus on his omnipresence.
-Thoughts and worry will banish when we look to God.
+Thoughts and worries will banish when we look to God.

 - Wait Expectantly.
 Do not expect Him to come at any particular time ~ just expect Him.
 Leave room for God to arrive and He will.
 To do this, you must see God as personal.